On January 21, 2025, YouTube terminated my channel, “The Crypto Ponzi Scheme Avenger,” citing violations of their sex and nudity policy.

 Additionally, I have evidence of KINCAID actively encouraging people in Christchurch to get involved in crypto investments, which I can only imagine were likely connected to “We Are All Satoshi.”
 This further demonstrates her role in promoting fraudulent schemes and reinforces the need for regulatory intervention.

-Ironically, KINCAID is a former police officer, reportedly working in a police call centre.
+Ironically, KINCAID is a former police officer, reportedly working in a police call center.
 When I suggested authorities investigate her activities, the response was dismissive, claiming they did not want to get involved.
 This lack of action is as baffling as it is concerning, especially given the scale of the fraud being promoted.

 The Broader Implications